ibexa/documentation-user/docs/pim/manage_prices.md

 To set a price, navigate to the product's or product variant's **Prices** tab.
 Here you can see the existing prices for the selected [currency](../pim/manage_currencies.md).

-Select a currency in the dropdown menu to preview the price and click the edit button to modify it.
+Select a currency in the dropdown menu to preview the price and click the **Edit** button to modify it.

 ![Prices tab](img/product_price.png "Prices tab")